mjhasbach/node-google-image/README.md

 <dd><p><a href="https://developers.google.com/image-search/v1/jsondevguide#results_guaranteed">Image data</a> extended with the image&#39;s filename and convenience methods</p>
 </dd>
 </dl>

 <a name="module_node-google-image"></a>
 ## node-google-image
-Find image data using the deprecated [Google Image Search API](https://developers.google.com/image-search/v1/devguide)
+Find image data using the deprecated [Google Image Search API](https://developers.google.com/image-search/v1/devguide).
+Google has disabled the API.
+As such, this module is no longer functional.

 **Author:** Matthew Hasbach
 **License**: MIT